iotempire/iotempower/doc/shields/wemosd1mini/relay/README.md

 # the relay shield
-This is a ready available shield for the wemos d1 mini.
+This is a ready available shield for the Wemos D1 Mini.

 You can use this shield to switch higher voltage.
 However, do not use voltages over 20V.
 Higher voltages can be really dangerous.